 CPC Lecture Series: Doctoral students will have the opportunity to learn about the latest trends in lung research worldwide, to improve their interdisciplinary knowledge, and broaden their scientific network through the CPC Lecture Series.
 Seminars will be given by participating faculty members from partner institutions in Munich (LMU and the university hospital, HMGU, Asklepios Hospital) or experienced scientists and clinicians from international universities and research centers.
 The invited lecturers will be selected from those focused on basic science as well as clinical experts from the lung and other fields, which enhances the translational dimension of the training program.
 Student meetings are organized to get to know the speaker personally, ask questions on e.g. career planning or specific scientific topics, and network.
 Attendance of at least 80% is required.
-Students are required to obtain signatures from the guest speakers on the official CPC Lecture Series form at all lectures that they attend to document their participation.

 Research Forum: MD and PhD students are encouraged to use this as an opportunity to practice presentations (e.g. for a conference, thesis committee meeting, or thesis defense), discuss results with their peers, exchange ideas and ask questions in a familiar setting.
 All MD and PhD students are expected to present at least once per year at the Research Forum.
 Active participation will prepare them for leading scientific discussions at professional conferences.
 Attendance of at least 60% is required.